premkrrajbhar/SafeKey/README.md

 - Step 3: Open `index.html` in your web browser.

+## 🤝 Contributing

+Contributions are welcome!
+Feel free to submit a pull request or open an issue.

+## 📄 Changelog

+See [CHANGELOG](./CHANGELOG.md) for a complete list of updates, fixes and version history.

 ## 📝LICENSE

 SafeKey is open-source software released under the MIT License.
 This means you are free to use, modify, and distribute the code as per the terms of the MIT license.
 See the [LICENSE](/LICENSE) file for more information.

-## 🤝 Contributing

-Contributions are welcome!
-Feel free to submit a pull request or open an issue.

 ## 📞 Contact